 Knife collecting is a pretty interesting hobby to have.
-Collecting various designs and styles of knives can be very awesome and in some cases can be a great investment, too.
+Collecting various designs and styles of knives can be very rewarding and in some cases can be a great investment, too.
 But as far from just collecting knives, a good collector must have an ample amount of understanding and knowledge about the knives themselves.
-When you want to find great deals on knives to add to your knife collection, it’s always great to know the basics before you want to go out on your own adventure.
+If you want to speak knowledgeably about your knife collection, it’s best to start with the basics.

-Let’s start off with the knife’s Edge.
-It is the most common part of the knife where the cutting action happens.
+- Let’s start off with the knife’s Edge.
+It is the most common part of the knife and where all the cutting action happens.
 The blade, especially the edge, takes a lot of talent and craftsmanship to create.

-The Guard or Hilt is the piece in between the blade and the handle or grip of the knife.
-It may be thick enough to guard your hand against the blade or sometimes small depending on the design.
+- The Guard or Hilt is the piece in between the blade and the handle or grip of the knife.